MichalAnatolSkora/batch-task-processing/README.md

 - **Resiliency & High Availability**: If one consumer fails or crashes, other active consumers in the pool simply continue processing the remaining tasks.
 - **Load Leveling**: The system naturally handles bursts of tasks, balancing the processing load evenly across all available workers.

-While this pattern is traditionally implemented using dedicated message brokers like RabbitMQ, Apache Kafka, or Azure Service Bus, this repository demonstrates how to achieve the same robust concurrent behavior relying entirely on a standard relational database architecture.

 ## ⚠️ The Problem: Concurrency & Locking

 When designing a background processing system where multiple worker instances pull tasks from a central database table, you typically face two major concurrency challenges:

-1. **Duplicate Processing (Race Condition)**: Two workers query the database at the exact same millisecond: `SELECT TOP(200) * FROM Tasks WHERE Status = 'Pending'`.
-They both receive the same 200 tasks and process them, resulting in duplicated work (e.g., sending the same email twice, double-charging a customer).
+1. **Duplicate Processing (Race Condition)**: Two workers query the database at the exact same millisecond: `SELECT TOP(1) * FROM Uploads WHERE Status = 'Pending'`.
+They both receive the same upload and process it, resulting in duplicated work.
 2. **Deadlocks**: To prevent duplicate processing, you might wrap your `SELECT` and subsequent `UPDATE` in a heavy transaction.
 This causes the workers to block one another.
 As workers scale up, database contention skyrockets, queries time out, and the database becomes the bottleneck.

 ## 🛠️ The Solution: `UPDLOCK, READPAST`

 We solve this using SQL Server's native table hints, combined with an atomic `UPDATE ...
 OUTPUT` statement.
-This allows us to fetch and claim the tasks in a single, atomic operation that skips already locked rows.
+This allows us to fetch and claim the pending uploads in a single, atomic operation that skips already locked rows.

 ### How it works